roytang/blog/content/quotes/tic.md

 There is also [a Twitter bot](https://twitter.com/tangincheek) that randomly tweets one of these per day, if you're into that sort of thing.

+Also, please feel free to submit to me any other things I allegedly said you find wise and/or amusing.

 ### 1

 Difficult tasks are like drugs: just say 'No'.